deborahbrouwer/openqa-fedora-containers/README.md

       * change `HOST = http://172.31.1.1:8080` to the web UI host
       * change `WORKER_HOSTNAME = 172.31.1.1` to the location where the web UI host can send commands to the worker for developer mode.
 Setting the `WORKER_HOSTNAME` is crucial if the worker is running in a container because otherwise the worker will (falsely) advertise its container id as the best location to reach the worker.

-### Run workers
+### Running workers
-e.g. this command runs three workers:
+For example, this command runs three workers:
 `./openqa_worker.sh -n 3`

-    > If needed, the script will build the worker image, pull tests etc.
-    > See usage with `./openqa_worker.sh -h`

-Refresh your browser.
+Note>Refresh your browser after starting the workers.
 Sometimes it will take a minute or two for the web and workers to start talking.

 ### Stopping workers
 `./openqa_worker.sh -n 0`
-    > The workers need to tell the web UI that they are stopping and will no longer be available to accept tests.
+>The workers need to tell the web UI that they are stopping and will no longer be available to accept tests.
 If the workers are not stopped gracefully, the web UI will slow down substantially as it continues to send tests to unavailable workers.